Incredible Goji berry benefits you probably didn’t know about

 Goji berries are usually found dried , they also come in a juice form or mixed with other berries for a power packed antioxidant boost.

 Thew question I hear a lot concerning goji berries is: How many goji berries should you eat in one day?
 The best amount is between 1 to 2 tablespoons a day, taking care to rinse them and soak them in water first to rehydrate them.

-They go very well with hot fruit, as ingredients of raw food sweets , a healthy desert, on vegetables, blended in the Smart Cappuccino , added in the Budwig Cream and in the chia seed cream .
+They go very well with hot fruit, as ingredients of raw food sweets , a healthy desert, on vegetables, blended in the Smart Cappuccino , added in tea or on a cracker with cream cheese and chia seeds.